Technigo/project-mongo-api/README.md

 ## The problem

 Once the database was configured and conected, I started building basic endpoints.
+I create a middleware to catch the search by id at hte beginning and then I create the basic operations:  get/ put/patch/post/delete.
+I used postman to made the requests and the compass to see the database locally.

 ## View it live